Sharp second-quarter operating profit slides as Japan sales tax hike weighs

 TOKYO Japanese electronics maker Sharp Corp said on Friday its second-quarter operating profit slipped 18.3 percent, missing forecasts, as a consumption tax increase in Japan squeezed sales of electronic parts, TVs and white goods.

-Sharp's operating profit for July-September fell to 24.5 billion yen (140.12 million pounds) from 30 billion yen in the same period a year earlier.
+Sharp's operating profit for July-September fell to 24.5 billion yen ($224 million) from 30 billion yen in the same period a year earlier.
 That was below an average estimate of 28.2 billion compiled from seven analyst forecasts gathered by Thomson Reuters StarMine.

 But Sharp reiterated its full-year operating profit forecast of 100 billion yen, saying earnings from its growing liquid-crystal display (LCD) panels business more than tripled in the first half of the year amid increasing orders from Chinese smartphone makers.
 In the year ended March 2014, operating profit was 108.6 billion yen.